 I authorize TTICC to use and utilize the intellectual property rights of the work and my personal data as follows:

-Warranty of Originality: I guarantee that this work is an original creation and does not infringe upon the intellectual property rights of any third party.
+Guarantee of Originality: I guarantee that this work is an original creation and does not infringe upon the intellectual property rights of any third party.
 If the work is a joint creation by two or more people, all authors must sign.
 If signed by a single representative, said representative guarantees that all other co-authors have been notified of these terms and have collectively authorized the representative to sign on their behalf.

 Scope of Intellectual Property Rights Authorization: I agree to grant TTICC a non-exclusive, royalty-free, and non-commercial license for the duration of the intellectual property rights.
 This includes the right to reproduce, publicly recite, broadcast, screen, perform, transmit, display, adapt, and edit the work an unlimited number of times, in any location, at any time, and by any means.
 I also pledge not to exercise my moral rights against TTICC or those authorized by TTICC to use the work.